Sharath133/-ScapeGoat-trees-and-Comaprision-with-AVL-trees-/README.md

-Group number- 29
-Project Title - Implementation of ScapeGoat trees and Comaprision with AVL trees Course Title -Data Structures and Algorithms.
+Project Title - Implementation of ScapeGoat trees and Comaprision with AVL trees

-Group Members :-
-M.N.S.M.S.Vishnu 2020CSB1097
-Gopagoni Sreya 2020CSB1087
-D.V.S.Lasyanth 2020CSB1083

 How to run :